StainlessDroid/dotfiles/README.md

 ## Troubleshooting

 The plugin manager will download and install the plugins at startup, but you can do it manually running the :PackerInstall command.
 It is recommended to run the :checkhealth <name_of_the_plugin> command for every plugin installed.
-If anyone throws an error copy the